USS Albacore (AGSS-569): Reconfigurations

-On 21 November 1960, the ship entered Portsmouth for a major overhaul and conversion in which she received: a new, experimental, X-shaped tail for increased control; 10 dive brakes around her hull, a new bow that included modified forward ballast tanks, new sonar systems, and a large auxiliary rudder in the after part of her sail.
-Following the completion of this work in August 1961, she operated along the east coast learning the effect of her new configuration and equipment upon her capabilities and performance.
+On 21 November 1960, the ship entered Portsmouth for a major overhaul and conversion in which she received a new, experimental, X-shaped tail for increased control, 10 dive brakes around her hull, a new bow that included modified forward ballast tanks, new sonar systems, and a large auxiliary rudder in the after part of her sail.
+Following the completion of this work in August 1961, she operated along the East Coast, learning the effect of her new configuration and equipment upon her capabilities and performance.

-In 1962, she received a newly developed DIMUS sonar system and, on 7 December 1962, work began on her fourth major conversion that included the installation of concentric contra-rotating propellers, a high-capacity silver zinc battery and a larger main motor.
+In 1962, the submarine received a newly developed DIMUS sonar system, and on 7 December 1962, work began on her fourth major conversion that included the installation of concentric contrarotating propellers, a high-capacity silver zinc battery, and a larger main motor.
 New radio equipment, BQS-4 and BQR-2 sonars, an emergency recovery system, and a new main ballast tank blow system were also added.
 After work was completed in March 1965, Albacore prepared for deployment to Florida waters to study the results of her changes.
 This was the second time that she achieved a world record speed for submarine travel, submerged.
 She returned to Portsmouth on 8 October 1965 and continued to evaluate her capabilities under the new configuration.
-On 1 August 1966, she reentered the Portsmouth Naval Shipyard to replace the silver-zinc battery and to shorten the distance between the contra-rotating propellers — work that lasted into August 1967.
+On 1 August 1966, she re-entered the Portsmouth Naval Shipyard to replace the silver-zinc battery and to shorten the distance between the contrarotating propellers — work that lasted into August 1967.

-Standardization and machinery tests in the Gulf of Maine during September were followed by evaluation of towed sonar arrays off Port Everglades, in October and November, followed by acoustics trials in the Tongue of the Ocean, a deep channel in the central Bahamas.
+Standardization and machinery tests in the Gulf of Maine during September were followed by evaluation of towed sonar arrays off Port Everglades in October and November, followed by acoustics trials in the Tongue of the Ocean, a deep channel in the central Bahamas.

 On 1 January 1968, the submarine returned to Portsmouth for a modification of her propulsion system that kept her in the navy yard until 19 April.
 Following a month of trials in the Gulf of Maine, she headed south for evaluation of her new MONOB I and AUTEC systems and of Fly-Around-Body (FAB) Phase I equipment in the Tongue of the Ocean.
 She returned to Portsmouth on 24 August 1968 for AUTEC de-instrumentation and installation of FAB Phase II equipment.
-Following evaluation of this new gear in the Gulf of Maine, the Albacore returned to Portsmouth on 30 September and entered reduced operating status pending the results of further studies on the feasibility of using her thereafter for further research.
+Following evaluation of this new gear in the Gulf of Maine, Albacore returned to Portsmouth on 30 September and entered reduced operating status pending the results of further studies on the feasibility of using her thereafter for further research.

-The sub remained mostly inactive until 2 February 1970, when she began an overhaul in drydock and modifications to prepare her for Project SURPASS, researching the use of polymer mixed with fresh water to reduce drag, sponsored by the Naval Ship Research and Development Center at Carderock, Maryland.
+The boat remained mostly inactive until 2 February 1970, when she began an overhaul in drydock and modifications to prepare her for Project SURPASS, researching the use of polymer mixed with fresh water to reduce drag, sponsored by the Naval Ship Research and Development Center at Carderock, Maryland.
 The ship left drydock on 16 April 1971, commenced sea trials on 22 July 1971, and completed them in August 1971.
 Early in October, she operated off Provincetown, Massachusetts, to calibrate her sonar and radar equipment.